Why is my AC system freezing up?

-- Friction from piping jarring against an object
+- Friction from piping jarring against other components

 - Broken valves

-How long your system has been working and the area of the leak determine whether you should repair or replace your AC system.
+How long your system has been working and the spot of the leak determine whether you should repair or replace your AC system.

-Dirty evaporator coil—As time passes, the evaporator coil becomes dirty and leads to troubles similar to a dirty filter.
-You’ll gradually get lower airflow until your system freezes or stops cooling.
-You’ll need to get in touch with Service Experts Heating & Air Conditioning to take care of the malfunction.
+Dirty evaporator coil—Throughout the seasons, the evaporator coil becomes dirty and creates troubles similar to a dirty filter.
+You’ll gradually receive lower airflow until your system freezes or stops cooling.
+You’ll need to call Service Experts Heating & Air Conditioning to repair the malfunction.

-Malfunctioning blower motor or relay—A blower motor running at an incorrect speed or not working at all can result in freezing.
-It may also be sporadic, running at top speed and going slower after it gets warm.
-Or a relay could make it start one time and not the following time.
-In either situation, you will need to get in touch with Service Experts Heating & Air Conditioning to repair the trouble.
+Broken blower motor or relay—A blower motor running at an incorrect speed or not working at all can result in freezing.
+It may also be sporadic, going at top speed and decelerating after it gets warm.
+Or a relay may make it start one time and not the next.
+In either state, you will need to call Service Experts Heating & Air Conditioning to repair the issue.

-Scheduling regular AC maintenance or heat pump maintenance might help you skip this issue.
-Our professionals will fully examine and clean your system, which typically allows us to pinpoint little troubles before they turn into huge problems.
+Scheduling regular AC maintenance might help you skip this malfunction.
+Our professionals will fully check and clean your system, which typically allows us to pinpoint little problems before they cause major problems.